liamlaverty/UmbracoAI/.rulesync/commands/umbnavigation.md

 ## Razor

 * Since page navigation is a shared component, a razor partial view can be used which is stored under src/MyProject/Views/Partials

+## Testing

+* Once the navigation has been created or updated, test that it renders correctly using the 'puppeteer' MCP tool.